emacstheviking/slomograb/README.md

 "scene_NAME", then I "cd" into that and get ready for a shoot... when everything is ready, issue the command to grab a frame, rinse and repeat.

-At any time you can just use the "stitch" command and then wathc it, I do it like this:
+At any time you can just use the "stitch" command and then watch it, I do it like this:

      $ stitch && open clip.mp4